scastlara/pytest-tagging/README.md

 pytest --tags integration --tags MY_COMPONENT_NAME --tags-operand AND
 ```

-You can also display all available tags by specifyin `--tags` empty:
+You can also display all available tags by specifying `--tags` empty:

 ```sh
 pytest --tags